Texting while driving is unfortunately still legal in many parts of Texas.

 On June 17, 2011, Texas Governor Rick Perry vetoed legislation that would’ve put into place a ban on texting while driving.
 While almost EVERY other state has adopted these bans due to the risk of accidents while driving distracted, our governor sees it as “a government effort to micromanage the behavior of adults.”

 There are currently two major distracted driving laws in Texas.
 The first one prohibits drivers from using their cell phones in school crossing zones.
 This ban applies specifically to hand-held cell phones.
 The other distracted driving law affects teenagers and bans them from using text messaging devices and cellular phones when they are driving.
-In response to the state’s inaction on this issue, over 90+ cities in Texas have banned texting while driving within city limits.

 The reason that many other states adopted bans on texting while driving is the amount of accidents it causes.
 Distracted drivers can be every bit as dangerous as drunken drivers and, because of that, many legislatures have acted to put a ban on using text messaging devices while driving.